 It's no secret that us Brits love biscuits, but our love of the sweet treats could spell disaster for our waistlines with some of them containing an alarming amount of calories and sugar.

-That is why we are presenting our guide to healthy biscuits and the biscuits that are the worst for your diet…
+Our guide to healthy biscuits – and the biscuits that are the worst for your diet…

 According to research, we Brits work our way through a massive 141 million packs of biscuits a year.
 Whether we buy them for midday snacks, filling the kids’ lunch boxes or serving with our afternoon cuppas, the biscuit industry is worth a staggering £2.2billion – and we’ll be the first to admit we might have contributed to that more than a little!

 Biscuits are our go-to treat, and we all have our favourites: HobNobs, Jaffa Cakes, Jammy Dodgers, we don’t know where we’d be without a biscuit or two on the treat menu from time to time.
 But is our craving for a sweet treat causing harm to our waistlines?
 And are we putting our health in danger?
 We decided to investigate…

 It’s so hard to keep track of our daily calories when we’re on a diet, but if you’re reaching for a biscuit and think they’re all the same – think again!
 Your intentions might be good, but you could be accidentally mistaking a calorific culprit for a low-cal snack, and wouldn’t it be nice to know which (almost) healthy biscuits you can tuck into guilt-free?